Code of Practice for the Installation of Electrical Strain Gauges

 The Code of Practice is not intended as an instruction manual and does not therefore provide all of the information necessary to complete a strain gauge installation.
 The code does not purport to address all of the safety regulations associated with its use.
 It is the responsibility of the user to establish local Health and Safety requirements prior to the strain gauge installation.

-The Code of Practice is offered at a discount to BSSM Members, and is available to buy.
-Contact us for details.
+The Code of Practice is offered at a discount to BSSM Members, and is available to buy order here

 The Code of Practice is also provided to delegates enrolling on some of our Training Courses.